doctest/doctest/doc/markdown/roadmap.md

 - ability to provide a temp folder that is cleared between each test case
 - detect floating point exceptions
 - ```Bitwise()``` class that has overloaded operators for comparison - to be used to check objects bitwise against each other
-- integrate static analysis on the CI: **msvc**, **clang**, **cppcheck**

-And here is a list of things that are being considered but not part of the roadmap yet:

-- experiment with wrapping assertion internals in anonymous c++11 lambdas - to see if compile times speed up!
 - look into MSTest integration
     - http://accu.org/index.php/journals/1851
     - https://msdn.microsoft.com/en-us/library/hh270865.aspx
     - also look into similar Xcode integration - https://github.com/philsquared/Catch/pull/454
 - matchers - should investigate what they are :D
 - generators? - look at Catch - and investigate what they are (also in [boost](http://www.boost.org/doc/libs/1_61_0/libs/test/doc/html/boost_test/tests_organization/test_cases/test_case_generation.html)
+- ability to customize the colors in the console output
+- mocking - investigate google mock assertion macros and interop with doctest
+- look at property based testing (for example https://github.com/emil-e/rapidcheck)

+And here is a list of things that are being considered but not part of the roadmap yet:

+- test with missed warning flags for GCC - look into https://github.com/Barro/compiler-warnings
+- integrate static analysis on the CI: **msvc**, **clang**, **cppcheck**
+- add C++11 builds for gcc/clang (with -std=c++0x)
+- experiment with wrapping assertion internals in anonymous c++11 lambdas - to see if compile times speed up!
 - option to list files in which there are test cases who match the current filters
 - handle ```wchar``` strings
-- explore ```extern template``` from C++11 - maybe some templates can be externed - for basic types like int/char/float...
 - a progress reporter
 - add underscores to all preprocessor identifiers not intended for use by the user
 - ability to filter not just TEST_CASE names but also SUBCASE names (and maybe tags when they are introduced)
 - doctest in a GUI environment? with no console?
 APIs for attaching a console? querying if there is one? should investigate...
-- ability to customize the colors in the console output
-- pool allocator for the ```String``` class - currently very unoptimized
 - ability to specify ASC/DESC for the order option
 - command line error handling/reporting
 - ability for the user to extend the command line - as requested [here](https://github.com/philsquared/Catch/issues/622)